The images and detail below explain earnings and deductions found on your biweekly paystub.

 - Federal Tax* – Mandatory You may change your withholding by filing a new W4 form.

 - FICA* – Mandatory Also known as the Social Security deduction.
-Maximum earnings subject to FICA for 2010 the maximum is $106,800.
+Maximum earnings subject to FICA for 2020 is $137,700.

 - FICA Med* – Mandatory Deduction for the Medicare portion of FICA.